hibatallahk/hibatallahk/README.md

 # Who Am I? 👩🏻‍💻 Qui suis-je? 👩🏻‍💻
 I'm a Data Scientist, deeply passionate about data world 🤓, a big fan of the scientific research too 🧐

-Seeking to contribute in AI field and emerging technologies, to make creative solutions to different domains' applications.
+Seeking to contribute in AI field and emerging technologies, to make creative solutions in different domains' applications.

 I'm open to all sorts of projects that involve ML, Computer vision, NLP and Big Data...
 I also like discovering and learning about VR.